Habibullah Bahar Chowdhury: Works

 After suffering a stroke, he resigned from the cabinet position in 1953.
-Chowdhury started writing books prior to 1947 partition.
+Chowdhury started writing books prior to the 1947 partition of India.
 His works include "Pakistan", "Mohammad Ali Jinnah", "Omar Faruq", and "Ameer Ali".

 Personal life

 Chowdhury was married to Anwara Bahar Chowdhury (1919–1987).
 Anwara was a social activist and writer.
 She established Habibullah Bahar College in 1969 after Chowdhury's name.
 Together they had 4 daughters – Selina Bahar Zaman, Shaheen Westcombe, Nasreen Shams and Tazeen Chowdhury and one son - Iqbal Bahar Chowdhury.
 Chowdhury's grandfather, Khan Bahadur Abdul Aziz, an educationist, had a close relationship with poet Kazi Nazrul Islam.